RootsCodingClub/quotes-for-developers/README.md

 “No one in the brief history of computing has ever written a piece of perfect software.
 It’s unlikely that you’ll be the first.” – Andy Hunt

 FIVE
-“One of the best programming skills you can have is knowing when to walk away for a while.” – Oscar Godson
+“One of the best programming skills you can have is knowing when to walk away for a while.” – David joshua